Imports

 Confirm the recalibration has worked

-Next we will confirm the recalibration has worked.
-Here we are using the training data again which of course ensures perfect calibration.
-In practice one would therefore want to use data not used in the training data to get a fair understanding of the (hopefully) improved calibration.
+Next, we will confirm the recalibration has worked.
+Here we are using the training data again, which of course ensures perfect calibration.
+In practice, one would therefore want to use held-out data to get a fair understanding of the (hopefully) improved calibration.

 [4]: